 3) It is difficult if not impossible for parents to view their babies' faces at all times and monitor breathing.

 4) Babies may roll towards the side of the carrier and end up with their faces pressed into fabric, obstructing breathing.

 THERE IS NO SAFE WAY TO USE THESE DUFFEL BAG STYLE CARRIERS WITH SMALL BABIES

 More info here http://www.prweb.com/releases/2010/03/prweb3718984.htm

 The safest baby wearing position is in a carrier that keeps the newborn baby securely against his/her carer's body, in an upright position,

 The baby should be held so that they can not slip in to a chin to chest "C shape" position.
 You should be able to get 2 fingers under the baby's chin at all times and ensure they are carried high enough on your chest that you can kiss their head.

-Follow the T-I-C-K-S rule at all times
+Follow the T-I-C-K-S rule at all times when carrying small babies

 In view at all times